RadialCorp/magento-ptf-build/docs/TAXES_SETUP.md

 There are a number of configuration options available from this tab, including:

 - Maximum Tax Transmission Retries: Indicates that number of times to retry a tax operation calling back to Radial (higher numbers will increase communication success rates, lower numbers will tie up the system less - recommendation default is 3)
-- Tax Payments Admin Email: An email address / distribution list to use for notifying an administrator of a problem
+- Tax Payments Admin Email: An email address / distribution list to use for notifying an administrator of a problem relating to tax transactions
 - Tax Payments Response Timeout: Number of milliseconds each Radial Tax communication operation is allowed before timing out (higher numbers will increase communication success rates, lower numbers will tie up the system less - recommendation default is 20000)
+- Printed Card SKU: The SKU of the product used for printed gift messaging cards
+- Printed Card Tax Class: The tax classification code to use for a printed gift card (this should be provided by Radial)

 Additionally in this tab there is some informational reporting: